MrManifesting/MrListerAi-2/deploy-instructions.md

    - `OPENAI_API_KEY` - For AI functionality
    - `PAYPAL_CLIENT_ID` and `PAYPAL_CLIENT_SECRET` - For payment processing

+2. Install dependencies by running `npm install` in your deployment environment.

-2. To deploy with Replit:
+3. To deploy with Replit:
    - Click the "Deploy" button in Replit
    - The platform will handle the build and deployment process
    - Your app will be available at a .replit.app domain

-3. If you need to manually start the server:
+4. If you need to manually start the server:
    ```
    # For ES Module version (default)
    node server.js